thephpleague/omnipay-paypal/README.md

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

+## Quirks

+The transaction reference obtained from the purchase() response can't be used to refund a purchase.
+The transaction reference from the completePurchase() response is the one that should be used.

 ## Out Of Scope

 Omnipay does not cover recurring payments or billing agreements, and so those features are not included in this package.
 Extensions to this gateway are always welcome.